 These potato dumplings are so easy to make.
 Just: boil gnocchi, cook gnocchi, eat gnocchi!

-- In a large skillet over medium heat, melt the butter until it starts to bubble, then add salt and pepper and set aside.
+In a large skillet, over medium heat, melt the butter until it starts to bubble, then add a dash of salt and pepper and turn off the heat (photo 1).

-- Remove the gnocchi with a slotted spoon or hand-held strainer and place them spaced out on a serving platter lined with a clean towel.
+Remove the gnocchi with a slotted spoon or hand-held strainer and place them spaced out on a serving platter lined with a clean tea towel (photo 3).
 Gently pat them dry, being sure they don’t stick together.

-- Mix in the basil leaves and pecorino Romano and gently stir together.
+Mix in the fresh basil leaves and Pecorino Romano and gently stir, pan-frying it all together.

-- Transfer to a serving plate and serve hot.
+Transfer the fried gnocchi to a serving plate or medium bowl and serve hot.